jambottoms/comic-scan/NYCKEL_REGION_SETUP.md

 #### Staple Training
 - Focus on individual staples in the spine
-- Capture top, middle, and bottom staples separately
+- Capture top and bottom staples separately
-- Comics typically have 2-3 staples
+- Comics have 2 staples (top and bottom)
 - Include different lighting conditions
 - Include both rusty and clean staples
 - Train on staples that are visible and tight vs. loose